 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety and Environmental Notices.
-To access the user guides, select the HP Support Assistant app on the Start screen, select My computer, and then select User guides.
+To access this guide, from the Start screen, type support, and then select the HP Support Assistant app.